Introduction to Open Source Software

 Linus Torvald came up with the revolutionary Linux, but to equate open software with just this is simplistic.

-The advantages is that it is more than just a free package….it also exceeds the functionality of equivalent commercial software in many application categories.
+The advantage is that it is more than just a free package….it also exceeds the functionality of equivalent commercial software in many application categories.

 Case 2: MySQL is a database utilized by many open source CRM programs and is a popular database for other applications